Lafayette, Louisiana: Culture

 Many annual events celebrate the diverse cultures of Lafayette.
 Highly regarded for its diverse food and restaurant culture, Lafayette has been regarded as having the fourth-most restaurants per capita in Louisiana since 2015.
 Further, Lafayette has consistently been named as one of the top culinary destinations in the south.

 Although only a small percentage of Lafayette's population actively speak French, the language can be observed in everyday usage of local vernacular as well as business names or slogans and surnames of residents.
 Examples of Cajun and Creole influenced usage are "Bon Temp Grill", "Lagneaux's", "T-Coon's", "Cafe des amis" (now closed), "Prejean's", "Parish Brewery" and many more.
 When speaking English, many locals will use French inspired phrases, often unknowingly.
 For example, "I have the envies for barbecue tonight", which means "I'm craving barbecue tonight" leveraging the French word for craving/desire.
-Another example might be the use of.
-Some local businesses try to capture this in their products, using "Mais bruh".
+Another example might be the use of "mais bruh," which is used to express surprise or astonishment, and is a combination of American slang and French.

-Lafayette has hosted Tyler Perry's Madea's Farewell play in 2019.
+Home to the Acadiana Symphony Orchestra and Conservatory of Music, Chorale Acadienne, Lafayette Ballet Theatre and Dance Conservatory, the Lafayette Concert Band, and Performing Arts Society of Acadiana; as well as the Paul and Lulu Hilliard University Art Museum, Acadiana Center for the Arts and Heymann Performing Arts Center; Lafayette has hosted Tyler Perry's Madea's Farewell play in 2019.
 The 2018 television film, The Christmas Contract, set in Lafayette, features many Cajun Christmas customs.

-In addition to those things already mentioned, here is a list of some common events and tourist attractions in Lafayette: